 - Immigration visas (generally, there are two types of immigration visas: temporary residency or permanent residency.
-Many times you will have temporary residency for awhile (4 years in Mexico, for example) and then apply for permanent residency often followed by citizenship).
+You will often have temporary residency for a while (4 years in Mexico, for example) and then apply for permanent residency, often followed by citizenship).

 - Student visas (for studying abroad)

-- Business or work visas (for working, which includes both non-immigrants and immigrants)
+- Business or work visas (for working, which include both non-immigrants and immigrants)

 Most Fifty-Plus Nomads will be primarily interested in tourist visas (discussed more below).

-However, if you stay in one country for more than the legal permitted as a tourist, you will have to apply for an immigration visa.
-See this post for more details.
+However, if you stay in one country for more than legally permitted as a tourist, you will have to apply for an immigration visa.

 You will typically have to apply for immigration, student, or business visas before entering the country.
-In some cases, like Mexico, you can live in the country as a tourist and then go back to your home country to apply for an immigration visa as well.
+In some cases, like Mexico, you can live in the country as a tourist and then go back to your home country to apply for an immigration visa.

-To encourage more business and tourism, most countries allow people to visit on a tourist visa without a lot of fuss.
-Americans only need to apply for full-fledged visas (not Electronic Travel Authorization) in advance in about 25 countries worldwide!
+To encourage more business and tourism, most countries allow people to visit on a tourist visa without much fuss.
+Americans only need to apply for full-fledged visas (not Electronic Travel Authorizations) in advance in about 25 countries (of 200) worldwide!